 Tap the tempo in the upper left corner, then tap the three dots in the menu that shows.
 This will open the Clock Options, where you can enable Link, choose time signature, sync quantum and pre-roll.

-However, AUM sends Inter-App Audio host transport state and clock sync to all hosted apps.
+Also, AUM sends Inter-App Audio host transport state and clock sync to all hosted apps.
 Apps listening to this will start with AUM and sync accurately with its tempo.
-I recommend that you ask developers to implement this, it’s really not harder than Link.
 See here for some developer notes on the subject.

 This is an iOS 9 bug, that makes audio delayed almost a second!
 Fortunately there’s an easy workaround: When this happens, plug in a pair of headphones in your device, then plug them out again.
 Latency should then go back to normal.
 This issue seems to be fixed in iOS 9.3 for most users.

 Since AUM version 1.1, there are MIDI channel filters on IAA and AU MIDI destinations!

 This is most probably the “Inter-App Audio Zombie Bug”, unfortunately there’s nothing AUM can do to prevent it from happening.
 The best way to avoid this happening is to make a habit of always swiping out music apps from the multi-task view when done with them.
 Also, always make sure to switch to a loaded IAA app at some point, so that it appears in the multi task view, otherwise it might still be running in the background as an invisible “zombie” process that prevents the app to load again.

 You can also try the ‘‘Clear RAM Trick’’ to clear all processes, including any invisible IAA zombies: Hold power button until “slide to power off”, ‘‘then release it’’.
 Then hold Home button until the home screen shows up.
 All processes are now cleared!

 For developers, I’ve found a way to make IAA zombies much less likely to happen.
 Check out IAA quirks